-How to vlookup on a vlookup in Excel?
+How to Use VLOOKUP on a VLOOKUP in Excel: Nested Lookup Guide

 The VLOOKUP function in Excel is a powerful tool for searching for a value in a table based on a matching value in the first column.
 When you need to perform a lookup based on another lookup from a different table, you can nest VLOOKUP functions.
 Here’s how to achieve this with a step-by-step guide.